ParseSphInno/.github/profile/README.md

 </ul>

 ### Sponsorship Payment Links
-For your convenience, we have provided 3 payment forms below you can use any one of them as per your convenience:
+For your convenience, we have provided 3 payment forms below you can use any one of them at your convenience:

 Sponsorship Form & Payment Link 1
 Sponsorship Form & Payment Link 2